 Other Facilities

-The Executive Lodge boasts a central complex which is made up of an intimate lounge with a feature fireplace; a dining area; cocktail bar with a viewing deck overlooking the floodlit waterhole; a cozy open-air bush boma; an all-day tea & coffee refreshment station and a DSTV loft lounge.
+The Executive Lodge being planned will boast a central complex which is made up of an intimate lounge with a feature fireplace; a dining area; cocktail bar with a viewing deck overlooking the floodlit waterhole; a cozy open-air safari like bush boma; an all-day tea & coffee refreshment area and an a la carte restaurant.

 The Lodge also accommodates a gift and curio boutique; a swimming pool with a large sundeck; and an elevated ‘upper deck’ which offers stunning views across the plains.
 The quiet solitude of this private location makes it the perfect place to witness sensational sunsets, whilst savouring the moment with a sundowner cocktail.